genechain-io/docs/Fullnode.md

 ```

 ### Step 2: Launch `geneth` to start a full node
-Running a full node on the Adenine test network is as simple as running
+Running a full node on the Adenine testnet is as simple as running

 ```shell
 $ build/bin/geneth --adenine console